yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ---

 This training covers the multi-element molecular formula (MF) assignment using the MFAssignR tool.
-It was originally developed by {% cite Schum2020 %} and contains several functions including noise assessment, isotope filtering, internal mass recalibration and formula assignment.
+It was originally developed by {% cite Schum2020 %} for the analysis of untargeted mass spectrometry data coming from complex environmental mixtures.
+The package contains several functions including noise assessment, isotope filtering, internal mass recalibration and formula assignment.

 MFAssignR workflow is composed of several steps: